-2.23.
-Statement of changes in equity.
+2.24.
+Statements of changes in equity.

 Part B) Statement of total changes in

 equity

-This statement shows all changes in the Entity's equity, including those resulting from changes in accounting policies and corrections of errors.
+This statement presents all changes in the Group's consolidated equity, including those due to accounting policy changes and error corrections.
 This statement presents a reconciliation between the carrying amount of each component of equity at the beginning and the end of the period, grouping movements by nature under the following headings:

-- Adjustments due to accounting policy changes and error corrections: includes changes in equity as a result of the retrospective restatement of financial statement balances on account of changes in accounting policies or for correction of errors - Total comprehensive income: represents the aggregate of all items recognised in the statement of changes in equity part A)

-Other comprehensive income, outlined above - Other changes in equity: includes the remaining items recognised in equity, such as capital increases or decreases, distribution of dividends, treasury share transactions, equity-based payments, transfers between equity items, and any other increase or decrease in equity
+- Adjustments due to accounting policy changes and error corrections: includes changes in equity as a result of the retrospective restatement of financial statement balances on account of changes in accounting policies or for correction of errors. - Total comprehensive income: represents the aggregate of all items recognised in the statement of changes in equity part A) Comprehensive income, outlined above. - Other changes in equity: includes the remaining items recognised in equity, such as capital increases or decreases, distribution of dividends, treasury share transactions, equity-based payments, transfers between equity items, and any other increase or decrease in equity.